Alex-d-Goldstein-9999/HackUMass/README.md

 # UNutrition App Backend

-> This project makes up the
+> This project enables the automatic webscraping of UMass Dining services, the storage of the resultant data with MongoDB.
-# Check out the main IOS app [HERE](https://github.com/natepl/hackUMassApp).
+## Check out the main IOS app [HERE](https://github.com/natepl/hackUMassApp).